GoThereGit/Chinese-AMR/README_Eng.md

 ## 4.3 Two Modalities
 The evaluation task includes **Open Modality** and **Closed Modality**:
 1. Once chosen Closed Modality, the participants must use the training data, test data and pre-trained model which are all designated in advance.
 No alternative is allowed.
 We also offer dependency analysis results of the train set for each team under Closed Modality.
-HIT_Roberta from Harbin Institue of Technology (Cui et al., 2021) as pre-trained model is highly recommended.
+HIT_Roberta from Harbin Institue of Technology <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9599397">(Cui et al., 2021)</a> as pre-trained model is highly recommended.
 2. Once chosen Open Modality, the participants are allowed to use pre-trained model and external resources such as named entities and dependency analysis results with no limits.
 Note that all kinds of resources that participants employ should be mentioned and written in detail in the final technical report.
 Manual correction is forbidden in both modalities.

 <table align="center">